The Incredible Story of Artemis: Her Myths, Symbols, and Significance in Ancient Greece

 Agamemnon obeyed the instruction of the prophet Calchas and sacrificed Iphigenia to Artemis.
 Once the sacrifice was made, Artemis lifted the curse from Agamemnon and his Greek army.

 However, Hesiod’s account of the story differs a little bit.
-According to Hesiod, Artemis took pity on the Mycenaen king and pardoned him.
+According to ancient Greek poet, Artemis took pity on the Mycenean king and pardoned him.
 The goddess quickly whisked Iphigenia away before the blade could land on her head.
 She then provided a deer to be sacrificed in place of Agamemnon’s daughter.
 As a sign of appreciation, Iphigenia committed herself to the worship of Artemis and became a priestess at one of Artemis’ temples.

 Depictions and Symbols